hightower95/A3-BFT/README.md

 ## **How to use**
 To add this to your mission, just [download](https://github.com/Jaccodouma/A3-BFT/archive/refs/heads/master.zip) the ZIP on the homepage and copy "initPlayerLocal.sqf" and the "BFT" folder into your mission.
 Alternatively, just copy the BFT folder and add `[] execVM "BFT\init.sqf";` to some local init.
+The group markers automatically turn on for player groups.

 ### **For mission makers**
 There's three variables used: